Parasite Cleanse for Optimal Performance

 3. Raw garlic, the selective antimicrobial

 If castor oil is the mechanical lever, garlic is the chemical one.
-Two to three cloves of raw garlic, finely chopped or crushed with the flat of a knife (the crushing is what kicks off the chemistry), swallowed in a tablespoon of castor oil or olive oil at night before bed.
+Two to three cloves of raw garlic, chopped into rough pieces, not crushed and not minced to paste, swallowed in a tablespoon of castor oil or olive oil at night before bed.

 The active compound is , which the clove only produces when its cells are physically broken open.
 Allicin is one of the most potent natural antimicrobials known, and crucially, it is selective.
 It hits the bad and spares the good.
 That property is what separates it from the pharmaceutical antibiotics it would otherwise resemble.